I remember as a teenager viewing an unremarkable fragment of Roman floor mosaic in a museum.

 I was born in 1983 in Chestertown, MD.
 In 2012 I received a Post-Bacc in Fine Arts from Brandeis University.
 I graduated from Yale University with a BA in Classics.
 I have exhibited my work in group and solo shows in Maryland, Massachusetts, and New York, and was a resident at the Vermont Studio Center.

-Since 2023 I have been the curator and director at The Tender, a non commercial artspace viewable day and night in Concord, MA.
+I am the founder and curator of The Tender, a non commercial artspace viewable day and night in West Concord, MA.
 I live and work in Concord.

 Education